wpscholar-wp-plugins/mpress-custom-front-page/readme.txt

 == Description ==

-The **mPress Custom Front Page** plugin allows to you set any post or page, including custom post types, as the homepage.
+The **Custom Front Page** plugin allows to you set any post or page, including custom post types, as the homepage.

 = Why? =

 Let's say you have created a 'landing page' post type.
 This post type provides you with all the input fields and default design needed to make awesome landing pages easy.
 These landing pages are so awesome, in fact, that you decide to use one as your homepage.
 But wait, WordPress won't let you do that... until now!
-Just install mPress Custom Front Page and you can select any page, post or custom post type to be the homepage on your site.
+Just install "Custom Front Page" and you can select any page, post or custom post type to be the homepage on your site.

 = How? =